jamesshore/ergotest/README.md

 Ergotest works particularly well with [Automatopia](https://github.com/jamesshore/automatopia).
 Together, they provide sophisticated build automation that automatically lints, compiles, and tests my code in about 0.2 seconds.

+## Wait for v1.0

+Although Ergotest is battle-tested, it’s got some idiosyncracies.
+I'm still ironing out the API to make it more suitable for maintstream use.
+Until v1.0 is released, everything is subject to change, so you’re probably best off waiting unless you like being on the bleeding edge.

 ## Example Test

 ```javascript